orbitalsqwib/tp/docs/DeveloperGuide.md

       Use case ends.

 *	3b.
-Note index is invalid (not a number, less than 1, or more than the number of total notes the patient currently has)
+Note index is invalid.

     * 3b1.
 System shows an error message.